The Forgiveness Project

-The Forgiveness Project is a UK-based charity that uses real stories of victims and perpetrators of crime and violence to help people explore ideas around forgiveness and alternatives to revenge.
-With no political or religious affiliations, The Forgiveness Project's independent and inclusive approach ensures its core message – that everyone has the potential to change their perspective and break the cycle of vengeance – resonates across all cultures.
+The Forgiveness Project is a UK-based charity that provides opportunities and resources for people to explore the benefits and complexities of forgiveness.
+With no political or religious affiliations, The Forgiveness Project's independent and inclusive approach ensures its core message – that everyone has the potential to change their perspective and break the cycle of violence – resonates across all cultures.

 Aims

-The charity's goals are centred on: